CHT2520/intro-tailwind/README.md

 If you look in your Laravel projects you will see that there is already a *tailwind.config.js* file.
 Laravel expects us to use Tailwind.
   - This config file is set-up to look through all the blade files in the resources folder, looking for references to Tailwind CSS classes.
   - There is also a source CSS file *resources/css/app.css* that Tailwind will use as an input to generate the CSS.
-To get Tailwind working, you simply need to
+To get Tailwind working, you simply need to:-

 - Install the Tailwind CSS NPM tool in your Laravel project folder
 ```
 npm install -D tailwindcss